skrusche63/spark-piwik/README.md

 ...

 ```

-The transformation is done by the following lines of Scala code:
+and is done by the following lines of Scala code:
 ```
 def fromLogConversionItem(sc:SparkContext,idsite:Int,startdate:String,enddate:String):RDD[String] = {